-- 1. Calculates adjusted spending by poverty quintile (using many of the same variables as the original version of adjusted spending); - Calculates how much each state would be required to spend for students in each poverty quintile to achieve the national average test score (average for all students); and - 3.
+- 1. Calculates adjusted spending by poverty quintile (using many of the same variables as the original version of adjusted spending); - 2.
+Calculates how much each state would be required to spend for students in each poverty quintile to achieve the national average test score (average for all students); - 3.
 Compares the difference between actual spending and required spending.

 The NECM estimates are therefore measures that define adequacy in terms of actual student outcomes.
-We can, for example, assess how much more a state would have to spend for students in its highest-poverty districts to achieve average testing outcomes, and then compare this to lower-poverty districts.
+We can, for example, assess how much more a state would have to spend for students in its highest poverty districts to achieve average testing outcomes, and then compare this gap to that found in lower poverty districts.
+Our 2017 NECM estimates use testing and finance data from 2014-2016, but they are presented as 2017 estimates because they measure spending required to achieve national average scores in the prior year.
 For more technical details on the NECM, see Baker et al. (2018).

-In Figure 5 we present a rough snapshot of adequacy across 49 U.S. states (Hawaii is eliminated from NECM estimates because the state contains only one school district).
+In Figure 6, below, we present a rough snapshot of adequacy across 49 U.S. states (Hawaii is eliminated from NECM estimates because the state contains only one school district, while D.C. is not presented in Figure 6 because estimates are only available for one of the five poverty quintiles).
 Note that NECM estimates are calculated state-by-state, as are the thresholds for poverty quintiles and the gaps between actual and national average test scores.
-This means that the estimates in Figure 5, which are averaged across states, should be interpreted with caution.
+This means that the estimates in Figure 6, which are averaged across states (weighted by enrollment), should be interpreted with caution.
 They do, however, provide a general sense of the national situation when it comes to outcome-based adequacy.

-FIGURE 5 Adequacy of U.S. Education Spending
+FIGURE 6 Adequacy of U.S. education spending

-Predicted current per-pupil spending and predicted spending required to achieve national average test scores, by poverty quintile, 2016 necm_predcost_q1 - q5 necm_ppcstot_q1 - q5 necm_enroll_q1 - q5
+Predicted current per-pupil spending and predicted spending required to achieve national average test scores, by district poverty quintile, 2017

-Notes: Averages are weighted by state-level enrollment.
+Notes: Averages are weighted by enrollment.
+Estimates do not include D.C.